Wilsford Manor

 The artificial roses were symbolic of the kind of decoration that Tennant enjoyed.
 In his introduction to Tennant’s ‘Leaves from a Missionary’s Notebook: The Adventures of Felix Littlejohn’ he quotes Tancred Borenius saying that ‘the house should be made airtight and preserved intact just as it is at the moment, so that future generations may see these incredibly delicate and vivid colours, the vases of artificial roses and lilac, the whole paraphernalia of Stephen’s taste, which astonishes even his few intimate friends and would be quite incomprehensible to future generations’.
 Stephen was particularly fond of shells, even placing them on the staircase, and one of the bathrooms was a ‘shrine to shells’."

 After Stephen's death in 1987, the contents of the Manor were sold by Sotheby’s raising some £1.6 million.
-The auction catalogue 'The Contents of Wilsford Manor' can be read on Lilium's Compendium here.
+The auction catalogue 'The Contents of Wilsford Manor' can be read below or on Lilium's Compendium here.